nocopyandpaste/hyde/_posts/2021-04-17-python-day-three.md

 <ul>
     <li>Social media button!</li>
 </ul>
 <p>YAY!
 BIG YAY.
 I mean, it&rsquo;s not like I coded the whole js and it&rsquo;s just a built-in data ability, but I finally made it after a few fail attempts.
 Turns out I didn&rsquo;t read it through and didn&rsquo;t import the FontAwesome stylesheet.
-Thank you https://jreel.github.io/social-media-icons-on-jekyll/!
+Thank you <a href="https://jreel.github.io/social-media-icons-on-jekyll/" rel="noopener noreferrer" target="_blank">Jreel</a>!
 You did a great job writing tutorial to programming illiterates like me.</p>
 ##To-do list
 <ul>
     <li>Navigation</li>